We can help you get your finances in order by using a simple budget planner so that you're in the best position to get a mortgage when the time comes.

-We all know that nothing stays the same forever (there’s nothing as constant as change, afterall!), that’s why we understand that the mortgage product you might’ve took out 2 years ago isn’t right for you now, because perhaps your circumstances have changed.
+We all know that nothing stays the same forever (there’s nothing as constant as change, afterall!), that’s why we understand that the mortgage product you might’ve taken out two years ago isn’t right for you anymore, because perhaps your circumstances have changed.

 If your financial situation has changed and you’re now looking for flexibility when it comes to making your mortgage repayments, then you might be able to either reduce or stop your payments temporarily, and this is what’s known as a mortgage payment holiday.

 People often take a payment holiday when there is a short-term change to their finances.
 For instance, maternity leave, redundancy or other financial commitments such as household or car expenditure.
 Reducing, or pausing, the mortgage payments during this period can help ease the added pressure until you’re back on your feet and can resume the mortgage repayments again.

 Opting to take a mortgage holidays does ultimately increase the amount you owe to the lender.
 For this reason, you’ll have to prove that you’re a low-risk borrower and you’re reliable when it comes to making the payments.
 The lender will be able to judge this from looking into your previous payment history.
 If you’ve been making overpayments in the past, this will go in your favour as the lender will see the amount of equity you’ve built up in your home, and they’ll be more likely to accept your request for a mortgage holiday.
 Similarly, if you’re in arrears (you’ve been struggling to pay your mortgage back and have missed payments), then it’s highly unlikely that you’ll be able to request a mortgage holiday.

 All mortgage lenders are different and have their own policy requirements that you’ll have to meet, so it’s best to get in touch with your own lender.